chandelpankaj/Snake/README.md

 # Snake

-My first game made using C language.
+My first game, written in C language.
 There are 7 different levels.
 Player can directly select any level he wants to play.
 Higher levels are more difficult.

 Player can move the snake using arrow keys or 'w','a','s','d'.